gradio-app/gradio/guides/06_other-tutorials/theming-guide.md

 The next 3 constructor arguments set the sizing of the theme and are `gradio.themes.Size` objects.
 Internally, these Size objects hold pixel size values that range from `xxs` to `xxl`.
 Other CSS variables are derived from these 3 sizes.

 - `spacing_size`: This sets the padding within and spacing between elements.
-In the default theme, this is set to `gradio.themes.spacing_md`.
+In the default theme, this is set to `gradio.themes.sizes.spacing_md`.
 - `radius_size`: This sets the roundedness of corners of elements.
-In the default theme, this is set to `gradio.themes.radius_md`.
+In the default theme, this is set to `gradio.themes.sizes.radius_md`.
 - `text_size`: This sets the font size of text.
-In the default theme, this is set to `gradio.themes.font_md`.
+In the default theme, this is set to `gradio.themes.sizes.text_md`.

 You could modify these values using their string shortcuts, such as